18F-FSPG PET/CT in Diagnosing Early Lung Cancer in Patients With Lung Nodules

 Purpose

-This phase II trial studies how well 18F-FSPG positron emission tomography (PET)/computed tomography (CT) work in diagnosing early lung cancer in patients with lung nodules.
+This phase II trial studies how well 18F-FSPG positron emission tomography (PET)/computed tomography (CT) work in diagnosing early lung cancer in patients with indeterminate lung nodules.
 PET imaging with an imaging agent called 18F-FDG is often used in combination with a PET/CT scanner to evaluate cancers.
 Giving 18F-FSPG before a PET/CT scan may work better in helping researchers diagnose early lung cancer in patients with lung nodules.

 Official Title